mjcull/R4H2O/manuscript/2_r_basics.md

 * Double-clicking on the project file within Windows Explorer, OSX Finder, or another file manager.

 After you open this file, you see the relevant files in the bottom-left window.
 When you close the project after this session, all variables, the history of your commands and open files are stored for use in a later session.

+X> Review the function at the end of the channel script.
+Can you reverse-engineer and understand the code?

 ### The Help Function
 The R language has a built-in help function for every function.
 For example, type `help(mean)` to learn everything about the mean function.
 One of the weaknesses of R is that the help files can be quite cryptic to beginning users.